anurag5040/NotifyNow/README.md

 * Provides doucument link of the new notification

-* Delivers notification on widely used messaging platform i.e. Whatsapp
+* Delivers notification on widely used messaging platform i.e. Whatsapp (presently on Telegram due to WhatsApp API i.e. Twilio issue.

 # Tech Stacks
 * Languages Used: Python